awsdocs/aws-codedeploy-user-guide/doc_source/reference-appspec-file.md

 ## AppSpec Files on an Amazon ECS Compute Platform<a name="appspec-reference-ecs"></a>

- If your application uses the Amazon ECS compute platform, the AppSpec file is used by AWS CodeDeploy to determine:
+ If your application uses the Amazon ECS compute platform, the AppSpec file is named appspec\.yaml\.
+It is used by CodeDeploy to determine:
 +  Your Amazon ECS task definition file\.
 This is specified with its ARN in the `TaskDefinition` instruction in the AppSpec file\.
 +  The container and port in your replacement task set where your Application Load Balancer or Network Load Balancer reroutes traffic during a deployment\.
 This is specified with the `LoadBalancerInfo` instruction in the AppSpec file\.
 +  Optional information about your Amazon ECS service, such the platform version on which it runs, its subnets, and its security groups\.